- Robin Zander

 da.”
 “Your momma’s alright, your daddy’s alright, they just

 Damone was right to keep the faith.
-Before the end of the 80s, Petersson was back in the fold, and “The Flame” took the band to the top of the singles chart.
-While the grunge era pushed some rock veterans aside, Cheap Trick had – and has – the respect of its youngers.
+Before the end of the Eighties, Petersson was back in the fold, and “The Flame” took the band to the top of the singles chart.
+While the grunge era pushed some rock veterans aside, Cheap Trick had—and has—the respect of its youngers.
 Perhaps they recognize a kindred spirit in Trick’s attitude and spirited DIY gumption.
 Kurt Cobain was a fan.
 Eddie Vedder has done shows with Rick.
-Billy Corgan and Slash were guests at the 25th anniversary Trick show documented on the Silverlive album.
-This past August, Dave Grohl invited Trick – which has included Nielsen’s son Daxx on drums since Carlos’ active role in the band ended in 2010 – to join Foo Fighters and play for 40,000 fans at Chicago’s Wrigley Field.
+Billy Corgan and Slash were guests at the 25th anniversary Trick show documented on the Silver live album (2001).
+This past August, Dave Grohl invited Trick—which has included Nielsen’s son Daxx on drums since Carlos’ active role in the band ended in 2010—to join Foo Fighters and play for 40,000 fans at Chicago’s Wrigley Field.